Achan81/sei-project-01/readme.md

 ```

 * **End Game (LOSE)**\
-Invaders reach player start row by setting rule, if single invader reaches cell 575 then gameEnd() function is called...
+Invaders reach the player start row by setting a rule, if a single invader reaches cell 575 then the gameEnd() function is called...
 ```js
 aliveInvaders.map(singleInvader => {
   if (singleInvader.index > 575) {